-The museum is crammed into townhouses on a good-looking side street.
-The museum is named after Benjamin Pollock, a printer of Victorian toy theatres.
-Pollock’s toy museum boasts a wide range of toys from all across the world.
+- Pollock’s toy Museum - The museum is crammed into townhouses on an aesthetically pleasing side street.
+Named after Benjamin Pollock, a printer of Victorian toy theatres, the Pollock’s toy museum boasts a wide range of toys from all across the world.
 Some of the items in the collection include dolls, a Victorian nursery, tin toys and folk toys from all across the world.
-The place undoubtedly is full of a unique charm.
+The place is full of unique charm.

-RIBA exemplifies the beautiful blend of old and contemporary architecture.
-It is located just five minutes from Oxford Circus and offers a delightful dining experience.
-The Modern European menu by Michelin-starred chef David Cavalier is simply outstanding.
-You can relax on the large sunlit roof terrace of this 1930s Grade II-listed building or simply lounge indoors and admire the excellent architecture.
+- Royal Institute of British Architects - Bringing together old and contemporary architecture in a seamless manner, RIBA is located just five minutes from Oxford Circus and offers a delightful dining experience.
+The Modern European menu by Michelin-star chef David Cavalier is simply outstanding.
+Relax on the large sunlit roof terrace of this 1930s grade II-listed building or lounge indoors and admire the excellent architecture.

-Fitzroy Square is one of the most beautiful and quaint Georgian squares in London.
-Designed by Robert Adam in the late 18th century, this is the only Square nestled in the central London neighbourhood Fitzrovia.
-The Square was named after Charles Fitzroy, 2nd Duke of Grafton, and was built to provide elite residential location for aristocratic families residing in London.
-Many famous writers and statesmen like Lord Salisbury, George Bernard Shaw and Virginia Woolf have lived here.
+- Fitzroy Square - Fitzroy Square is one of the most beautiful and quaint Georgian squares in London.
+Designed by Robert Adam in the late 18th century, this Square was named after Charles Fitzroy, the 2nd Duke of Grafton, and was built to provide an elite residential location for aristocratic families residing in London.
+Many famous writers and statesmen such as Lord Salisbury, George Bernard Shaw and Virginia Woolf have lived here.

-An iconic building in Portland, Broadcasting House was made in the year 1932 to an art deco design.
-The centre serves as heart of the British Broadcasting Corporation.
+- BBC Broadcasting House - This is one of the area’s most iconic buildings and was built in 1932 in an art deco design.
+The centre serves as the heart of the British Broadcasting Corporation.

 Whether its a bed and breakfast in Fitzrovia in London or a serviced apartment in Fitzrovia, this is a great part of London to stay in.